yasmeentawileh/reading-notes/class-14a.md

 On top of declaring the transition property, duration, and timing function, you can also set a delay with the transition-delay property.
 The delay sets a time value, seconds or milliseconds, that determines how long a transition should be stalled before executing.
 As with all other transition properties, to delay numerous transitions, each delay can be declared as comma separated values

+**Shorthand Transitions**

+Declaring every transition property individually can become quite intensive, especially with vendor prefixes.
+Fortunately there is a shorthand property, transition, capable of supporting all of these different properties and values.
+Using the transition value alone, you can set every transition value in the order of transition-property, transition-duration, transition-timing-function, and lastly transition-delay.
+Do not use commas with these values unless you are identifying numerous transitions.